April 16, August 16, December 16

-If, however, they have shown that they are not the kind of persons who deserve to be dismissed, let them, on their request, be received as a member of the community.
-They should even be urged to stay, so that others may learn from their example, because wherever we may be, we are in the service of the same God.
-Further, the prioress or abbot may set such a person in a somewhat higher place in the community, if they see that they deserve it.
-The prioress or abbot has the power to set any one of them above the place that corresponds to the date of their entry, if they see that their life warrants it.
+If, however, they have shown that they are not the kind of person who deserves to be dismissed, let them, on their request, be received as a member of the community.
+They should even be urged to stay, so that others may learn from their example, because wherever we may be, we are in the service of the same Lord and doing battle for the same King.
+Further, the abbot may set such a person in a somewhat higher place in the community, if they see that they deserve it.
+In fact, whether it is a monk or someone in priestly or clerical orders mentioned above, the abbot has the power to set any one of them above the place that corresponds to the date of their entry, if they see that their life warrants it.

-The prioress and abbot must, however, take care never to receive into the community anyone from another known monastery, unless the prioress or abbot of that community consents and sends a letter or recommendation, since it is written: “Never do to another what you do not want done to yourself” (Tob.
+The abbot must, however, take care never to receive into the community a monk from another known monastery, unless the monk’s abbot consents and sends a letter or recommendation, since it is written: “Never do to another what you do not want done to yourself” (Tob.
 4:16).

 The rule respects freedom, in particular the freedom discovered by all who live a faith in Jesus.
 The rule, in its enthusiasm, also seeks to be persuasive, to lay before all the possibilities of a human life as lived by those ‘clothed in Christ’ (Gal.
 3:27).
 In this chapter we see these two dynamics at play.
 The visiting monastic, who may have the option of staying tugging at their heart, is given the space to freely act on this: ‘let them, on their request’.
 And then, the rule also gives space for persuasion: ‘They should even be urged to stay.’

 The spirit of the rule lives a balance of freedom and persuasion.
 The human heart must not be forced into decision; it needs to be cleansed, cleaned into the clear sight of discernment for free action.
 Then, at this point, sight is more an urging, a movement of longing, for something or someone.
 This longing is ultimately a longing for God.
 Our longing for God is a longing that infuses all other longing.